 A traditional village pub with lake views, you and Mutley might find yourself being treated to a band of Morris dancers outside this dog friendly pub that comprises three terraced cottages.
 It is at the end of the Darent Valley Path, a 19-mile route that follows the River Darent from the Thames.
 The pub is Cask Marque approved so you can be sure of the quality of the beer here and there are plenty of options.
 For your fur baby there are treats and bowls of fresh, as well as the odd rubber toy to chew on.

 4. Fez, Margate

 If you and your pooch think you have been there and done that, you have seen nothing yet with this quirkiest of quirky seaside pubs where dogs are welcome.
 It is tiny but that hasn’t stopped an accumulation of eclectic artefacts that include a dentist’s chair and a life-size flamingo.
-It’s as kitsch as you can get but it’s place in CAMRA’s 2020 and 2021 Good Beer Guide is proof it takes its real ales seriously.
+It’s as kitsch as you can get but its place in CAMRA’s Good Beer Guide is proof it takes its real ales seriously.
 There are vintage sofas where you can chill out, Fido at your feet, enjoying a good locally brewed pint such as Mad Cat’s Emotional Blackmail and Romney Marsh Brewery Marshmallow.